A pair of gilt pastiglia picture frames from the early 20th century

 Description

-Pair of gilded picture frames with pastiglia from the early 20th century, decorated with stylized palmettes, interrupted at the corners by square friezes, and topped with a love knot at the top.
-In reality, both frames are very similar but not identical, as the decorative palmette motif varies slightly.
+Para gilded frames for paintings made of pastiglia from the early 20th century, decorated with stylized palmettes, interrupted at the corners by square friezes, and topped with a love knot at the top.
+In reality, both frames are very similar but not identical, as the decorative palmette motif slightly varies.
 The supports that held the frames upright on a table surface have been removed from the back.
 Italy, early 20th century.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles blend into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture dates back to the 19th century, during which the beloved Biedermeier style prevailed.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It all stems from Napoleon’s reign, which imposed a significant resemblance to and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture originates from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese word *barocco*—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy plinths, and bas-reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Attributes / Details